bilke/Craft-Docs/source/diving-in/fields/types/plain-text.rst

 Plain Text
 ==========

-The plain text fieldtype allows you to create a simple textarea for storing content.
+The Plain Text Field Type allows you to create a simple textarea for storing content.

 You can optionally set “Hint Text” that will be shown if the field doesn’t have a value on the entry page.